 The system is completely detachable with a little electrical tape removal when I tow my my motorcycles or trailer.
 For this test, I went to my local Fry’s and picked up this “Keyhole Style” Backup ( Reverse ) Camera.
 Because I just hate waiting for shipping, I grabbed what was on the shelf, which was the DP Video DBC366, and I found it had at least a couple reviews that reflected “decent suprise for the price” feedback.
-It features a wide angle, ‘water resistant’ case ( not tested by me yet ), and the most desirable feature Night Visionwhich I will show you in a live feed did work well for this price range.
+It features a wide angle, water resistant case ( not tested by me yet ), and the most desirable feature Night Visionwhich I will show you in a live feed did work well for this price range.
 This camera should run about $30-40 online so I’d call this an entry-level product.
 It served it’s purpose well, and I am pleased with the results.
 At minimum, this camera can absolutely stop me from reversing into a garbage can, my Motorcycle, and even an aloof- helmet-wearing-neighborhood-child without a doubt.
 Certainly there are better products and more expensive products out there, but as an entry level camera, this gets it done.
-I’m not shooting a BluRay film, I just want to view what’s behind me, and this camera ( or even similar of this price range ) can indeed get the job done with a self install in fact (at your own risk of course).
+I’m not shooting a BluRay film, I just want to view what’s behind me.
+This inexpensive camera, or others in this similarprice range, can indeed get the job done with a self install in fact (at your own risk of course).

-For Detailed specific information about your setup, try me here, youTube, or on our related post at Tacoma World Forum BACKUP CAMERA DISCUSSION (recommended)
+For Detailed specific information about your setup, try me here, youTube, or on our related post at Tacoma World Forum Forum BACKUP CAMERA DISCUSSION (recommended).

 ~Thanks for reading this Booya Gadget Car Audio Video Deep Dive..
 Backup Cameras, we hope it helps with perspective.